simpleanalytics/gatsby-plugin/README.md

    [Read our docs](https://docs.simpleanalytics.com/bypass-ad-blockers) on the custom domain feature.

-## Use with Metomic
+## Use with Confirmic

-[Metomic](https://metomic.io/) provides a privacy-by-design API to ethically manage your users' data.
+[Confirmic](https://confirmic.com/) provides a privacy-by-design API to ethically manage your users' data.
 It's pretty cool.

-If you want to use it with Metomic's `data-micropolicy` use this config:
+If you want to use it with Confirmic's `data-micropolicy` use this config:

 ```js
 plugins: [